 Whitey's Jolly Kone: A long time favorite of West Sacramento old-timers who remember"Whitey Boisclair" behind the fountain.
 When the girls played Bobby Sox baseball, Whitey treated the winning teams to ice cream.
 In the end everybody met at Whitey's after the games so the loosing team could get a treat too!
 Photo by Barbara Smith

 Saturday, August 25, 2007

 Fire Station 41, one of West Sacramento's original fire stations, was built in 1939.
 The newly remodeled 4,000 square foot station has new living quarters, a community room, and exercise room.
 Photo by Barbara Smith.

 Wednesday, August 22, 2007

 Supervisor Mike McGowan and his grandson enjoyed the grand opening of the Delta Gardens Park.
-Mike McGowan has been a good friend to West Sacramento.
+Mike McGowan served as the first mayor of West Sacramento when we became incorporated in 1987 and has been a good friend of our City.

 Below is the new mascot for the West Sacrmento Parks and Recreation District, Mooie Armstrong, and the winner of the contest to name the mascot (I don't have his name...please email me if you know).

 Monday, August 20, 2007